B1naryB0b/Bit-Lab-Digital-Garden/src/site/notes/Computer Science/Data Structures/Data Structures.md

 # Non-primitive

 Non-primitive data structures fall into two camps, linear and non-linear.
-Lots of nons going around.
 ## Linear

 These are data structures that are arranged in sequence, one after the other like [[Computer Science/Data Structures/Array\|arrays]], [[Computer Science/Data Structures/Stack\|stacks]] or [[Computer Science/Data Structures/Queue\|queues]].
 They are often quite simple and intuitive, and although they are more simple to implement, their **time complexity scales with the amount of data they are holding.**